Bug Off: Geranium Oil Properties

 The chemicals sited in this table are a representation of the most effective insect repellent constituents.†

-The non-organic Geranium from Egypt (highlighted in blue) which is the more affordable oil is a perfectly fine Geranium Oil for making home made insect repellents.† Also notice the high percentage levels (highlighted in blue) of Geraniol and Geranial in Palmarosa and Lemongrass.
-These two essential oils are very affordable and effective.
+Citronellol, Geraniol and Geranial are two substances that possess natural insecticidal properties and they occur naturally in many essential oils.
+The non-organic Geranium from Egypt (highlighted in blue) which is the more affordable oil is a perfectly fine Geranium Oil for making home made insect repellents.
+Also notice the high percentage levels (highlighted in blue) of Geraniol and Geranial in Palmarosa and Lemongrass.
+These two essential oils are very affordable, well tolerated and affordable.

 I use different species of the same essential oil for different purposes, because as a Professional Aromatherapist I analyze the levels of chemical constituents in order to choose the most efficient for the application.